A Black, female veteran could topple the Republican incumbent in her red Florida district

 Keith had her own brush with controversial rape comments in March when she responded that now-Democratic presidential nominee Joe Biden had “LOTS of rape to do to catch up to Trump” and doubted rape allegations against Biden, Tampa Bay Times reported.

-Keith’s best bet will be to be herself and to continue tying Mast to the Republican Party, which drives voters with fear, Mike Coleman, vice chair of the Palm Beach County Democratic Party said.
+Keith’s best bet will be to be herself and to continue tying Mast to the Republican Party, which drives voters with fear, Mike Coleman, vice chair of the Palm Beach County Democratic Party, said.

 Large grass-roots efforts and the sliver of undecided voters — not big money — will probably be deciding factors going into November, Coleman said.